MARC ANDRÉ MEYERS

 I. SUMMARY: CONTRIBUTIONS TO SCIENCE

-Professor Marc André Meyers is a member of the Materials Science and Engineering community.
-Within this field, he has focused on three areas:
+Professor Marc André Meyers made important contributions in the mechanical behavior of materials.
+Within this field, he has focused on four areas:

 b) Biological materials;

 He has applied Materials Science principles to biological materials with great success, uncovering important mechanisms and strategies employed by nature which are being researched in the new field of biomimetics.
 This approach, using the highly developed experimental characterization capabilities developed by MSE, is yielding a cornucopia of new information on biological materials that is indeed enriching biology and expanding the frontiers of MSE.
 He has just finished a textbook, Biological Materials Science, focusing on biological (or natural) materials, biomaterials and bioinspired materials.